-- 258. HDD operations will be needed to install the ducts required which would accommodate up to two export cables, and two FO cables, associated with the proposed East Anglia ONE North project. - 259.
+- 258. HDD operations would be needed to install the ducts required which would accommodate up to two export cables, and two FO cables, associated with the proposed East Anglia TWO project. - 259.
 At the landfall the Applicant anticipates that the cable ducts would be installed with a minimum setback distance of 85m from the cliff top to ensure the integrity of the cliff is not compromised and to allow for natural coastal erosion.
 The end of the HDD ducts would be buried under the sea bed beyond the intertidal zone.
-Offshore export cables and fibre optic cables will either be installed within the ducts once the ducts are installed or the ducts would be capped and left within the sea bed until the offshore export cables and/or fibre optic cables are installed within the ducts at a later date.
+Cables installed within the ducts would either be connected to the offshore export cables immediately, or the ducts would be left within the sea bed until the cables are installed within them at a later date and connected to offshore export cables.